 If you think you’re being overcharged by your supplier, you’re not alone.
-But how can you tell?
-Well, there are actually a few things you can do to avoid being overcharged.
+But how can you tell, and what can you do about it?

-The simplest way to avoid being overcharged by your supplier is to make sure you give them absolutely no reason to estimate.
+The simplest way to avoid being overcharged by your supplier is to make sure you don't give them a reason to estimate.

 For standard meters, just read the numbers on your meter, noting down all numbers except those highlighted in red or after the decimal point, and record the date.

-Submitting your reading varies from supplier to supplier, but most of the big suppliers including British Gas, EON Energy, EDF and npower, let you submit your meter readings online or using smartphone apps, making it easier than ever.
+Submitting your reading varies from supplier to supplier, but most big suppliers let you submit your meter readings online or using smartphone apps, making it easier than ever.

 Those already using smart meters don't have to worry about estimated billing as the energy supplier can track your exact usage and bill accordingly.